-After the events that occurred on January 6th, FinCEN, in collaboration with the FBI, surveilled the financial transactions of those using Bank of America in the Washington, D.C. region between January 5th and 7th.
-Banks were solicited for information on financial transactions involving the words "Trump" and "MAGA", firearms, and even religious texts for the purpose of designating these keywords as possible indicators of "homegrown violent extremism."
-Additionally, the Security and Exchanges Commission (SEC), without any congressional approval, has been developing a centralized database known as the Consolidated Audit Trail (CAT) to, in its own words, "track all activity throughout the U.S. markets" by recording every single stock market transaction as well as the personally identifiable information of the 61% of Americans who own stock.
+In recent years, FinCEN, in collaboration with the FBI, solicited banks for information on financial transactions involving the words "Trump" and "MAGA", firearms, and even religious texts for the purpose of designating these keywords as possible indicators of "homegrown violent extremism."
+Additionally, the Securities and Exchange Commission (SEC), without any congressional approval, has been developing a centralized database known as the Consolidated Audit Trail (CAT) to, in its own words, "track all activity throughout the U.S. markets" by recording every single stock market transaction as well as the personally identifiable information of the 61% of Americans who own stock.